Skip to content

 localhost : ok=3 changed=1 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0

-• In this section, we will more about playbooks syntax
+• In this section, we will learn further about playbook’s syntax.

 • The top part of the playbook is called Play and it defines the global behavior of for the entire playbook.

-• Here are some definitions which defined in the Play
+• Here are some definitions which are set in the Play section:

 ---